rohan9446/mlx-inference-bench/README.md

 by a single OpenAI-compatible load client so the measurement stays constant when the hardware changes.

-**Current status:** Apple Silicon baseline collected.
-NVIDIA data not yet collected.
+**Current status:** preliminary Apple Silicon characterization.
+Not yet a comparison arm, and no NVIDIA data collected.

-Two known defects in this first round, disclosed in `results.md` rather than quietly fixed: thinking suppression was specified and verified but never applied to the benchmark runs (§2), and the ISL-sweep raw exports were overwritten because AIPerf names its artifact directory by concurrency (§3).
-Neither changes the latency mechanics measured here; both are fixed before any cross-platform comparison.
+These runs deviate from the workload specification in three ways, disclosed in `results.md` §2 rather than quietly fixed: thinking suppression was specified but never applied to the benchmark runs, no random seed was passed, and the model revision was not pinned.
+The ISL-sweep raw exports were also overwritten, because AIPerf names its artifact directory by concurrency (§3).

+None of that changes the latency mechanics measured here.
+What it does mean is that the M1 baseline must be re-run once under the frozen configuration before it can be set beside NVIDIA numbers and called a like-for-like comparison.

 ## Results